JinTA0/CV/README.md

 ## SKILLS

-- Competent in MATLAB and am also familiar with Python and C for research purposes
+- Competent in MATLAB and am also familiar with Python and C for research purposes.
-- Experience of AutoCAD and SolidWorks; used FEA software Abaqus and COMSOL Multiphysics
+- Experience of AutoCAD and SolidWorks; used FEA software Abaqus and COMSOL Multiphysics.
-- Paper/report writing and presentation with Microsoft Office and Endnote
+- Paper/report writing and presentation with Microsoft Office and Endnote.
-- Language: English(fluent, participated in CET-6 with a score of 511 and IELTS with a s score of 6.5 in 2014)
+- Language: English(fluent, participated in CET-6 with a score of 511 and IELTS with a s score of 6.5 in 2014).

 ***

 ## PUBLICATIONS

-- KONG, X. S., __TAO, J.__, et al, "Research on protective effect of guarding fluid cabin under attacking by explosion fragments", __Journal of Ship Mechanics__,18.8(2014):996-1004
+- KONG, X. S., __TAO, J.__, et al, "Research on protective effect of guarding fluid cabin under attacking by explosion fragments", __Journal of Ship Mechanics__,18.8(2014):996-1004.

 ***

 ## HOBBIES

 - I enjoy cycling and was a member of the WHUT Bicycle Club.
-The latter involved organizing activities, such as long distance riding，for example, I cycled from Chengdu to Lhasa in 2014, which is a great challenge for my perseverance and courage.
+The latter involved organizing activities, such as long distance riding, for example, I cycled from Chengdu to Lhasa in 2014, which is a great challenge for my perseverance and courage.
 - I have great interest in photography which is a good way to share perspective and capture a memory forever.
 - I also enjoy current affairs and traveling.